Skip to Content

 Lombard Street

-If you want to avoid the crowds on Lombard Street, you can visit Vermont Street, between 20th and 22nd Street.
-It’s equally crooked, with seven hairpin turns.
+To avoid crowds on Lombard Street, head to Vermont Street between 20th and 22nd instead.
+It’s equally crooked and has seven hairpin turns.

-A bit further north, outdoor enthusiasts may prefer Muir Woods National Monument.
-This ancient redwood forest is home to some of the oldest trees dating back over 800 years.
+Muir Woods National Monument features an ancient redwood forest, some over 1,000 years old.
 Some of the towering giants are over 250 feet.

 Giant redwoods at Muir Woods